qawemlilo/node-blogger/README.md

  - Categories: categories for your post (optional - will be used in a future feature)
  - Date: publishing date (optional - I included this so that I could move posts from my old blog)

 A new markdown file is created with some placeholding text.
-You can find that file in the `/posts` directory, use it to write your post.
+You can find that file in the `posts` directory, use it to write your post.

 After you have finished writing your post in markdown format, create an html file by running the `compile` command.